yitalu/reproduction_social_mobility/README.md

 ### 2. Social Mobility Model
 The second part attempts to replicate the core of the social mobility model, in which parents maximize long-term growth rates by choosing a best reproductive strategy --- an optimized fertility allocation as a proportion of their wealth.
 See [social_mobility_model.py](./code/social_mobility_model.py) as the start.
-It makes use of the optimization algorithm [social_mobility_optimization.py](./code/social_mobility_optimization.py) and its supporting functions [social_mobility_functions.py](./code/social_mobility_functions.py).
+It makes use of the optimization algorithm [social_mobility_optimization.py](./code/social_mobility_optimization.py) and its supporting functions in [social_mobility_functions.py](./code/social_mobility_functions.py).
 Input desired parameters in the PARAMETERS part of [social_mobility_model.py](./code/social_mobility_model.py) and get your data in the [data](./data) folder.

 ### 3. Data Analysis